jmbost20/SpliceSorter/README.md

 # SpliceSorter

 ### DEPRECATED - use code as inspiration.
 I initially built this early in my programming career before ChatGPT.
 I aspire to rebuild this project utilizing the Splice APIs.
+I keep this here as inspiration and as testament to my love of software and music technologies :)

 ## Prerequisites